 The lipid profile measures total cholesterol, LDL, HDL, and triglycerides, but they don’t tell you the full story about LDL particle size, density, or Lipoprotein(a) levels.
 This is where the real risk often lies.
 You see, LDL isn’t just one uniform type of particle; it can vary in size and density.

-This is a huge blind spot because research shows that nearly 20-30% of the global population has elevated Lp(a) levels—a significant, independent risk factor for cardiovascular disease.
-Yet, most people have never been tested for it.
+This is a huge blind spot because research shows that nearly 20-30% of the global population has elevated Lp(a) levels—a significant, independent risk factor that typical cholesterol tests don’t catch.

 Think Your Cholesterol is Fine?
 There’s One Test You Might Be Missing